Grants

 • Initial Eligbility

-• Selective Service Statement of Registration Status: Student will self certify that they are registered for Selective Service or be exempt.
+• Selective Service Statement of Registration Status: Student will self certify that they are registered for Selective Service or that they are exempt.

 ACES Tutorial: Complete Your Forms